 Luckily, there are plenty of marketing automation tools to track and implement lead nurturing processes.
 Salesflow has all the LinkedIn automation tools needed for an effective LinkedIn outreach strategy.
-You can use Salesflow to add the right prospects to the right outreach campaigns, segment audiences, and load and store messaging templates to generate leads on LinkedIn.
+You can use Salesflow to add the right prospects to the right outreach campaigns, segment audiences, and load and store messaging templates to generate more leads.

 Below, we’ll walk you through how to create a scalable nurturing process to generate sales.

 How to nurture b2b leads